Time icon

 1. Muck Rack

 Public relations platform Muck Rack has a global workforce of 250+ employees across 28 states and eight countries.
-The company recently turned to Benepass to overhaul its approach to benefits, as its previous reimbursements model was cumbersome and inflexible.
+Its employees use a pre-funded Benepass Visa card to gain access to various phone and internet service plans.

-Personal finance company NerdWallet is a remote-first workplace that has won multiple awards for being a great place to work.
-The company offers its Nerds an excellent range of perks, including a WFH stipend to deck out home offices.
-This also includes a monthly cell and Wifi stipend.
+Personal finance company NerdWallet offers its employees an excellent range of perks, including a WFH stipend, covering a monthly cell and Wifi service.

 How to structure your cell phone stipend

-There’s no one-size-fits-all approach to covering your employees’ cell phone bills.
-Create a customized policy that’s fair, consistent, and cost-effective by asking key questions like the following to define the parameters of your stipend.
+There is no one-size-fits-all approach to covering your employees' cell phone bills.
+To create a customized policy that's fair, consistent, and cost-effective, ask key questions like the following to define the parameters of your stipend.

 1. Who is eligible to receive your stipend?